Sanjeevan1122003/platinumrx_data_analyst/README.md

 3. All queries are tested and working

 ### Spreadsheet
+1. Run the cmd `cd Spreadsheets`
-1. Open `Ticket_Analysis.xlsx`
+2. Open `Ticket_Analysis.xlsx`
-2. Check formulas in 'feedbacks' sheet
+3. Check formulas in 'feedbacks' sheet
-3. View analysis in separate sheet
+4. View analysis in separate sheet

 ### Python Scripts
 1. Run the cmd `cd Python`